esurenajames/calculator/README.md

 # Simple Calculator

 A basic calculator web application built with HTML, CSS, and JavaScript.
-This calculator mimics the functionality of a standard calculator for iphone, with a simple and intuitive user interface.
+This calculator mimics the functionality of a standard calculator for iPhone, with a simple and intuitive user interface.

 ## Features